SPuDI-zzz/CarCatalog/README.md

 **Start the PostgreSQL in the Docker**

 Download the PostgreSQL image in Docker.
+Write in Developer PowerShell

 ```sh
 docker pull postgres